connornishijima/sensory_bridge_docs/hardware.md

 ## Printed Circuit Board

 Sensory Bridge and its accessory circuit boards are designed in EAGLE.
+There's a free version of EAGLE [that you can download here](https://www.autodesk.in/products/eagle/free-download) which should allow full editing of Sensory Bridge files within its board size and layer limitations.

 ### Board/Schematic Files: